Container distribution strategiesEstimated reading time: 1 minute

 node that matches its deploy tags with the fewest containers of that service

 at the time of each container’s deployment.
-This means that the containers will
+This means that the containers are

 A service using the